Herman Deru

 Herman Deru (born 17 November 1967) is an Indonesian politician who is the governor of South Sumatra, serving since February 2025 after his first term in 2018–2023.
 He was formerly Regent of East Ogan Komering Ulu between 2005 and 2015.

-Born in the town of Belitang, he worked as a civil servant for 11 years before entering politics, becoming a two-term regent for his home regency.
-After his ten years ended, he participated in the 2018 gubernatorial election and won.
+He worked as a civil servant for 11 years before entering politics, becoming a two-term regent for his home regency.
+He then went on to win the 2018 gubernatorial election and was reelected in 2024.

 Early life and education

 Herman Deru is part of the Komering clan, which is native to areas of South Sumatra.
 He was born in the town of Belitang in East Ogan Komering Ulu Regency on 17 November 1967.
 Completing his primary (1979) and junior high school (1982) there, he would later graduate from Palembang State Senior High School 3 (SMA Negeri 3 Palembang) in 1985.

 Later, as he worked, he would continue to study law in Sjahyakirti University in Palembang, getting his bachelor's degree in 1995.
 After he became regent, he would continue to study for his masters as well, obtaining a master's degree in management from Trisna Negara Belitang Economic Institute (STIE Trisna Negara Belitang) in 2008.